Introduction

 Setup

-There are Makefile tasks to wrap cargo (et al.) commands for convenience:
+There are mise tasks to wrap cargo (et al.) commands for convenience:

-f=functionfunction name i.e.bucket-requestp=profileaws profile name i.e.defaults=stackresource prefix used for identification/partitioning within an aws account
+--functionfunction name i.e.bucket-request--profileaws profile name i.e.default--stackresource prefix used for identification/partitioning within an aws account

 To get started run this task to create the base infrastructure:

-# choose your own value for s=$stack and p=$profile
+# choose your own values for --stack and --profile

 This task uses Terraform so it must be installed for it to work.